All Episodes

 I'm not going to say anything.

-I promise you I'd reserve commentary.
+I promised you I'd reserve commentary.

 Okay, here is the second one.

-Widespread societal breakdown is not something the government can solve.
+Widespread societal breakdown is not something the government can solve, and yet it's something the government cannot ignore.

 Because you cannot separate the economic well-being of your people from their social well-being.

-Not as a way of life, but as a way to help those who have failed to stand up and try again, and of course, as always, as a way to help those who cannot help themselves.
+Let's protect our safety net programs, not as a way of life, but as a way to help those who have failed to stand up and try again, and of course, as always, as a way to help those who cannot help themselves.

 But these programs must be reformed.

-Reformed to enhance family stability and financial opportunity, education and a culture of work.
+Reformed to enhance family stability and financial opportunity, education, and a culture of work.

-And the next.
+And the next?

 There are millions of Mario Rubios all across America today.